ivan-a-souza/play-with-docker.github.io/_posts/2016-10-25-beginner-linux.markdown

 2. Run the following commands in the container.

-    `ls /` will list the contents of the root director in the container, `ps aux` will show running processes in the container, `cat /etc/issue` will show which Linux distro the container is running, in this case Ubuntu 18.04.3 LTS.
+    `ls /` will list the contents of the root directory in the container, `ps aux` will show running processes in the container, `cat /etc/issue` will show which Linux distro the container is running, in this case Ubuntu 20.04.3 LTS.

    ```.term1
    ls /